LaudaDev/sep-2015-pcc/README.md

 ### Installation

-You need [Node.JS] before starting this project!
+You need [Node.JS](https://nodejs.org/en/) before starting this project!
-* Rename config file located in src/config/config.json.sample to config.json
+* Make a new file in src/config dir.
+Copy the content from src/config/config.json.sample file and edit it for your needs.
 * Edit server and MySQL settings located in config.json file.
 * Add key and certificate to src/config/key directory and edit their path in config.json file.
 * Follow the rest steps for building the project.